se-rwth/se-rwth.github.io/_pages/research/Digital-Twins.md

-There exists a plethora of definitions for **Digital Twins** (DTs), Although there is a rough convergence, there is little consensus about what a gigital twin actually is.
+There exists a plethora of definitions for **Digital Twins** (DTs), Although there is a rough convergence, there is little consensus about what a digital twin actually is.
 The main weaknesses [[BMR+22]](#BMR+22) about the available definitions are that they are:
 1. ambiguous, by deferring to another undefined term;
 2. narrow, by focusing on specific use cases, domains, or technologies;
+3. underspecified, as they
-3. underspecified, where a digital twin is mainly defined via its automatic data flow from virtual to physical object but falls short on discussing the role of models and additional information, characteristics, and functionalities a digital twin has over its physical object; or
+   fall short on discussing the role of models and additional information, characteristics, and functionalities a DT has over its physical object; or
 4. utopian, due to all-encompassing aspirations.